Nuitka/Nuitka/Developer_Manual.rst

    Of course, it would only make sense where such calculations are "O(1)" complexity, i.e. do not require recursion like "n!" does.

-The other thing is that CPython appears to take length hints from objects for some operations, and there it would help too, to track length of objects, and provide it, to outside code.
+The other thing is that CPython appears to at run time take length hints from objects for some operations, and there it would help too, to track length of objects, and provide it, to outside code.

 Back to the original example: